 Realizing that the horn camp can be intense, it would be remiss to not allow our participants to enjoy the beautiful surroundings of Camp Ogontz!
 Every day there is a 2 hour block of free time for all participants and faculty.
 Often, participants will enjoy canoeing, hiking, swimming, and a myriad of other outdoor activities, including the ritual gathering at the Green Chairs.

 All participants gather during our evening sessions for camp-wide classes.
 These classes vary from week to week, drawing on the specialties of our faculty members.
-Our evening sessions have included topics such as the history of the horn, panel discussions with our faculty on various topics, how to practice efficiently, acoustic designs and recording techniques, "what not to do" to annoy your colleagues, how to learn to improvise, and faculty recitals and performances of new works for horn.
+Our evening sessions have included topics such as the history of the horn, panel discussions with our faculty on various topics, how to practice efficiently, acoustic designs and recording techniques, "what not to do" to annoy your colleagues, how to learn to improvise, orchestral part and ensemble readings, and faculty/staff recitals.
 The mid-week evening session is "Clam Night" when Professor I.M.Gestopftmitscheist makes his appearance where he belches, disgorges, ejects, erupts, expels, spews and spouts his unique knowledge of the horn and horn-related paraphernalia.

 The last two evening sessions of each week are public performances where participants get to perform solo and horn ensemble works.
 The community and participant's friends and relatives are all welcome to come as these concerts are free and open to the public.
-The final concert of each week is followed by a gala party and fireworks orchestrated by Kendall (Reg.
-Int.
-Pyrotechnician), principal of the virtuoso Feuerwerkidiotensemble along with the associate principal, assistant principal, sub principal, section and extra pyrotechnicians!
+The final concert of each week is followed by a gala party and fireworks orchestrated by our staff of highly experienced pyrotechnicians!